tdwg/website/content/pages/conferences/2021/call-for-abstracts/index.md

 _Translations: [ES](https://www.tdwg.org/conferences/2021/es/envio-de-resumenes/), [FR](https://www.tdwg.org/conferences/2021/fr/appel-a-participation/)_

 We are pleased to announce the call for abstracts for [TDWG 2021](https://www.tdwg.org/conferences/2021/), the virtual conference of [Biodiversity Information Standards](https://tdwg.org/) (TDWG), which will be held 18–22 October 2021.
-Abstracts will be submitted to and published in [Biodiversity Information Science and Standards](https://biss.pensoft.net/) (BISS). **The deadline for the submission of abstracts is 2 August 2021.** Abstracts will be peer reviewed and final approval for publication requires payment of any registration fees by the presenter.
+Abstracts will be submitted to and published in [Biodiversity Information Science and Standards](https://biss.pensoft.net/) (BISS). **The deadline has been extended to 20 August for submission of abstracts for posters only.
+The deadline for the submission of other abstract types was 2 August 2021.** Abstracts will be peer reviewed and final approval for publication requires payment of any registration fees by the presenter.
 Content may be presented either live or pre-recorded for TDWG 2021.
 Sessions will be recorded and made available initially only to registered attendees.

 ## About the conference